Amitesh220/DjangoCICD/Readme.txt

 Start the server using Gunicorn

-🔥 Live Demo (Replace with your IP) http://54.172.229.65:8000
+🔥 Live Demo
+http://54.172.229.65:8000

 📜 License
 This project is licensed under the MIT License.

 🙌 Acknowledgements
-Thanks to Django and Jenkins communities for awesome documentation.
+Thanks to the Django and Jenkins communities for amazing documentation and support.

-Hosted on AWS EC2.
+Project hosted on AWS EC2.

 ✨ Made with passion by Amitesh220